 While the beach and bay might be the way the world sees San Diego, part of its self-image is this town of about 1,500 people at 4,200 feet in the Laguna Mountains, just over an hour’s drive from central San Diego.
 If you haven’t been there, you can’t call yourself a San Diegan; it’s the classic San Diego day trip.

-The eighth title in the Joyride Guru series is now available on the Amazon Kindle format for just $2.99.
+This Joyride Guru chapter is available in print, part of Joyrides Around San Diego or as a stand-alone Amazon Kindle e-book for just $2.99.
 Free Kindle apps run on all smart phones, tablets and desktop computers; Kindle pads start at just $99; check out the Kindle Store.

 Brandais has been writing about great San Diego roads for more than 30 years, the last 15 years as the “Weekend Driver” columnist for the San Diego Union-Tribune.